danieluhl/astro-blog/src/content/blog/2024/best-and-worst.md

 precipice of all of these and more, but none have taken hold and given the clarity and priority that comes with proper disaster.

 Anxiety, drug use, and suicide are rising.
-In absence of a real tradgety in our lives we are overwhelmed by the 2nd-5th priority concerns.
+In absence of a real tragedy in our lives we are overwhelmed by the 2nd-5th priority concerns.
 Realize you can't take on everything and pick your battle.
 Along the way, enjoy how great it is to live in such a great time.